Rather than spurring agreement, most hardball tactics in negotiations tend to escalate disputes and drive parties even farther apart.

 Many times in our lives, we will encounter an ultimatum in negotiation.
 Sometimes the ultimatum is real, and often times it is not.
 However, there are ways to approach an ultimatum in negotiation to get past this sometimes burdensome hurdle.
-Professor Deepak Malhotra answers this week’s Dear Negotiation Coach column:
+We spoke with Professor Deepak Malhotra to answer a question about ultimatums.

 In negotiation, our success often hinges on our bargaining power—which in turn can depend on forces beyond our control.
 That truism was highlighted in two recent disputes arising from business negotiations over the pricing of copyrighted material in the digital era, one from the music world, the other from publishing.

 Conflict resolution success stories in the news can be few and far between.
 Too often, when a dispute arises, parties escalate the conflict through hardball tactics in negotiation (threats, lies, and the like) rather than taking steps to address and minimize it.
 When conflict resolution success stories do appear, we typically fail to absorb their … Read

 Coke vs. Pepsi.
 Clinton vs. Trump.
 Apple vs. Samsung.
 The New York Yankees vs. the Boston Red Sox.

 Whether we work in business, politics, sports, or another arena, our competitors sometimes turn into fierce rivals.
 In addition, many sales, legal, and financial firms structure jobs, incentives, and promotion systems in ways that pit employees against one … Read

 Here’s a list of some of the most notable negotiation flops – from deals that were over before they started, to those that were botched at the table, to those that proved disastrous well after the ink had dried.